apache/camel-website/content/docs/_index.md

 ## Camel Karavan

-Karavan provides a graphical user interface to design and configure routes (EIP and REST) using Kamelets and Components.
-Karavan reads and writes integrations using [YAML DSL](/components/next/others/yaml-dsl.html).
+An Integration Toolkit aimed to increase developer performance through a graphical user interface to design and configure routes (EIP and REST) using Kamelets and Components, integration with runtimes and package, image build and deploy to Kubernetes out-of-the-box.

+Being deployed in Kubernetes Karavan in cloud-native mode helps to manage projects, design and monitor integrations, Tekton pipeline to build and deploy integrations.

-Karavan could be used as a [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=camel-karavan.karavan) integrated with [Camel Jbang](/manual/camel-jbang.html) runtime as well as a containerized application alongside Camel-K integrated through API or GitOps operational framework.
+[Karavan VS Code Extension](https://marketplace.visualstudio.com/items?itemName=camel-karavan.karavan) is integrated with [Camel Jbang](/manual/camel-jbang.html) runtime for fast local development cycles.

 <p>
 <!-- <a class="button dark" href="/camel-karavan/latest/">Documentation</a> -->